ngs-lang/ngs/doc/ngslang.1.md

 Many concepts and syntax constructs come from other languages.

-# SYNTAX AND BASIC FUNCTIONALITY
+# Two syntaxes overview

 NGS has two syntaxes: **command syntax** and **code syntax**.

 ## Command syntax

-This is the close-to-bash syntax geared towards running external programs and i/o redirection.
+This is the resembles-bash syntax geared towards running external programs and i/o redirection.
 Command syntax is the syntax at the top level of every NGS script.
 The most simple NGS scripts might look very similar to bash scripts.
 Commands are separated by either newlines or by semicolon (`;`).

 Example: